HEI201/shell-scripts/README.md

-some scripts to run on windows powershell
+some shell scripts to turbo productivity